-- - 1.
-The breadth of 'whole of practice' CPD for a pain medicine specialist is extensive.
-This requires careful planning in discussion with their appraiser, and should be an integral part of formulating the annual appraisal personal development plan (PDP).
-The PDP individual objectives should be 'SMART'-compliant.7 - 2.
-A CPD PDP should be reviewed throughout the year to ensure it remains relevant, e.g. taking account of new developments or change in medical practice or changes in the law or medical regulations. - 3.
-Regular Pain Management MDT meetings, Clinical governance meetings (including clinical incidents and morbidity and mortality reporting), and CPD meetings are an essential part of practice and should be planned with employers. - 4.
+- 1. The breadth of 'whole of practice' CPD for a pain medicine specialist is extensive.
+This requires careful planning in discussion with their appraiser and should be an integral part of formulating the annual appraisal personal development plan).
+The plan's individual objectives should be SMART (specific, measurable, attainable, relevant, and time-bound) compliant.7 - 2.
+A personal development plan should be reviewed throughout the year to ensure it remains relevant (e.g. taking account of new developments or change in medical practice or changes in the law or medical regulations). - 3.
+Regular pain management MDT meetings, clinical governance meetings (including clinical incidents and morbidity and mortality reporting), and CPD meetings are an essential part of practice and should be planned with employers. - 4.
 Specific types of CPD activities and exclusions are listed in the RCoA guidance.3 - 5.
 Reflections on clinical governance and CPD activities are an important part of practice.
 These should be recorded and produced as supporting information at annual appraisal.4 - 6.
 Pain medicine practitioners should read and follow the CPD guidance documents issued by the RCoA as well as their relevant regulatory body.6

 The principles of CPD for a pain medicine practitioner are the same as for all other medical practitioners.
-There is no single correct way to do CPD, and a practitioner may choose their own preferred ways of learning, e.g. internal CPD, external CPD or personal study, depending on what they are trying to learn and available opportunities.
+There is no single correct way to do CPD and a practitioner may choose their own preferred ways of learning (e.g. internal, external or personal study), depending on what they are trying to learn and the available opportunities.
 There is evidence that undertaking a range of different CPD activities to address a particular need is likely to be more effective than one-off events.1

-The Framework of CPD Skills, developed by the RCoA, provides a structure for planning and assessing CPD activities.
-This framework replaces the previous three-level CPD Matrix, which was discontinued after adverse feedback from members and event providers as to its complexity and misconceptions that it was compulsory.
+The framework of CPD skills developed by the RCoA provides a structure for planning and assessing CPD activities.
+This framework replaces the previous three-level CPD matrix, which was discontinued after adverse feedback from members and event providers as to its complexity and misconceptions that it was compulsory.
 The new framework moves away from a tiered structure and instead introduces a number of headings and skills as a simpler and more flexible way to structure and plan CPD activities.
-The framework has been incorporated into the Lifelong Learning Platform (LLP) as an optional resource for CPD Learners in recording their CPD activities.
-It also provides a resource against which educational providers can map the content of courses / activities and apply for CPD approval.8
+The framework has been incorporated into the Lifelong Learning Platform (LLP) as an optional resource for CPD learners in recording their CPD activities.
+It also provides a resource against which educational providers can map the content of courses/activities and apply for CPD approval.8

-The RCoA supports the Academy of Royal Colleges' Ten principles for College/Faculty CPD schemes9 and the Standards and Criteria for CPD activities.11 External CPD organisers can seek RCoA approval for their events by application to the College if specific standards are met.
-The FPM provides CPD assessors for reviewing pain educational meetings.6
+The RCoA supports the Academy of Royal Colleges' Ten Principles for College/Faculty CPD Schemes9 and the standards and criteria for CPD activities.11 External CPD organisers can seek RCoA approval for their events by application to the College if specific standards are met.
+The Faculty provides CPD assessors for reviewing pain educational meetings.6

-The FPM organises a comprehensive educational programme of meetings and study days each year.
-In addition, it publishes a biannual newsletter, Transmitter, and a wide range of guidance on clinical and organisational matters is available on the FPM website.12
+The Faculty organises a comprehensive educational programme of meetings and study days each year.
+In addition, it publishes a biannual newsletter, Transmitter, and a wide range of guidance on clinical and organisational matters is available on the Faculty website.12